 - The extreme route which is a steeper decline and longer climb on the other side.

 - A less steep route which is quicker

-Regardless of the options, this leg of the trip is the longest as well as having the largest ascent (900m) it’s a tough day but worth it in the end.
-For this section of the route you spend a bit more time getting to the valley.
+Regardless of the options, this leg of the trip is the longest as well as having the largest ascent of around 800+m – it’s a tough day but worth it in the end.

 - Long route – 3-4 hours